wearenolte/Buster/readme.md

 > Creates new version numbers based on the current time measured in the number of seconds since the Unix Epoch.

-Everytime you execute the `NodeJS` or `PHP` update the version number, if the file `.deploy.json` exist it will update that file if it does not exist it will create a new one, so you need to make sure when you are running the script you have writting permissions ([unix permissions](https://en.wikipedia.org/wiki/File_system_permissions#Permissions)).
+Everytime you execute the `NodeJS` or `PHP` script it's going to update the version number.
+If the `.deploy.json` file already exist, is going to update the file if does not exist it's going to create a new one, so you need to make sure when you are running the script that you have writting permissions ([unix permissions](https://en.wikipedia.org/wiki/File_system_permissions#Permissions)) on the directoy where the script is executed.

 ## PHP Version